-Nevertheless, in addition to the relationship between the multipole number $l$-parity of the modes and the impact parameter of the electron beam, there is an underlying subtler trend in these spectra.
-In Fig.\ \ref{fig:5}(b), for $\widetilde{b}=0$, in addition to the main mode $(0,1)$, we observe a secondary peak corresponding to the $(0,3)$ mode, but notably the $(0,2)$ mode is missing.
-From inspection, one observes that such trend also holds for higher-order CBPs: the modes with even $n$ radial numbers, $(0,2k)$ ($k \in \mathbb{N}$), are much weaker, while odd $n$ modes, $(0,2k+1)$, are excited, although the intensity of the EEL probability monotonically decreases for increasing $n$.
-Indeed, this behavior is observed not only for the $l=0$ monopole but also for the rest of even $l$ modes, where even $n$ modes are weaker and odd $n$ modes are excited.
-On the other hand, both $(0,1)$ and $(0,2)$ CBP modes are excited for $\widetilde{b}=0.6$ [see Fig.\ \ref{fig:5}(e)], which implies the existence of a symmetry rule regarding the parity of $n$ (note that $n$ is directly related to the number of oscillations in the radial direction of the CBP mode, as explained in Sec. \ref{sec:theory_HM}).
+Nevertheless, beyond the relationship between the multipole number ($l$ parity) and the impact parameter of the electron beam, there is a subtler underlying trend in these spectra.
+In Fig.~\hyperref[fig:5]{\ref*{fig:5}(b)}, for $\widetilde{b}=0$, in addition to the main mode $(0,1)$, we observe a secondary peak corresponding to the $(0,3)$ mode, while notably the $(0,2)$ mode is missing.
+Upon inspection, this trend also holds for higher-order CBPs: modes with even $n$ radial numbers, $(0,2k)$ with $k \in \mathbb{N}$, are much weaker, while odd-$n$ modes, $(0,2k+1)$, are excited, although their EEL probability decreases monotonically with increasing $n$.

+This behavior is observed not only for the $l=0$ monopole but also for other even-$l$ modes, in which even-$n$ modes are suppressed and odd-$n$ modes appear.
+Conversely, both the $(0,1)$ and $(0,2)$ CBP modes are excited for $\widetilde{b}=0.6$ [see Fig.~\hyperref[fig:5]{\ref*{fig:5}(e)}], implying the existence of a selection rule related to the parity of $n$ (recall that $n$ is directly linked to the number of radial oscillations of the CBP mode, as discussed in Sec. \ref{sec:theory_HM}).
 We analyze this relationship in the following section.